timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 First, we use IFS' [6F's](https://www.therapywithalessio.com/articles/the-6-fs-in-ifs-the-6-steps-to-get-to-know-our-protectors) to begin exploring a given intrusive memory.
 Here, we want to collect
 the full range of symptoms that arises with memory access.
-Such symptoms include activated parts of mind our beliefs, emotions, sensations, and actions.
+Such symptoms include activated parts of mind, our beliefs, emotions, sensations, and actions.
 Then, we want to capture and organize the details of the intrusive memory.